Q.1What is considered as a “pharmaceutical product” or “medicine” in Hong Kong?

 If you have query concerning your treatment or medical condition, you should discuss with healthcare professionals such as your family doctor or pharmacist.
 The Drug Office is a drug regulatory agency and is not able to advise individual patients on their treatment.
 However, you can contact us (Tel.: 2572 2068) for any complaint on a pharmaceutical product.

 However, if the product’s registration number is indicated as HKP-XXXXX, HKNT-XXXXX or HKC-XXXXX, it is a proprietary Chinese medicine.
-You should contact the Chinese Medicines Division of Department of Health (Tel.: 2319 5119).
+You should contact the Chinese Medicine Regulatory Office of Department of Health (Tel.: 2319 5119).

 - Customs Hotline (24-hour)